KattMingMing/arc-staging/README.md

 * Naviate to https://chrome.google.com/webstore/developer/dashboard?pli=1
 * Click "edit" in the row associated with Sourcegraph for GitHub
 * Click "Upload Updated Package" in the top section (inside Upload).
-* Click choose file and select the `chrome-bundle.zip` file.
+* Click choose file and select the `build/bundles/chrome-bundle.zip` file.
 * Add release notes and submit the build.
 It will be availble for the submitter instantly, but users will see it in a couple of hours.
 If this is a big fix for a bug then it is worth telling users they can go to `chrome://extensions` and clicking "Update extensions now" (This option is only available if "Developer mode" is enabled).
 * Click "Publish Changes"